tunmsk/nextgen-facebook/README.md

 <p><strong>A solid social meta tag plugin is the foundation of any good social strategy</strong> &mdash; NextGEN Facebook (NGFB) gives you total control over all the information social website crawlers need, improving <em>Google Search ranking</em>, <em>social engagement</em>, and <em>click-through-rates</em> on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; along with offering many of the most popular social sharing buttons!</p>

-<p><strong>Tired of sub-standard social meta tags from other SEO plugins?</strong> &mdash; NGFB Pro <em>automatically</em> retrieves and uses information from a wide range or sources, including All in One SEO Pack, bbPress, BuddyPress, Co-Authors Plus, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, rtMedia for WordPress (BuddyPress and bbPress), The SEO Framework, WooCommerce, WP e-Commerce, WordPress REST API, Yoast SEO (aka WordPress SEO), Yotpo Social Reviews for WooCommerce, along with service APIs like Bitly, Google URL Shortener, Gravatar, Ow.ly, Slideshare, TinyURL, Vimeo, Wistia, Your Own URL Shortener (YOURLS), and YouTube.</p>
+<p><strong>Tired of sub-standard social meta tags from other SEO plugins?</strong> &mdash; NGFB Pro <em>automatically</em> retrieves and uses information from a wide range or sources, including All in One SEO Pack, bbPress, BuddyPress, Co-Authors Plus, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, rtMedia for WordPress (BuddyPress and bbPress), The Events Calendar, The SEO Framework, WooCommerce, WP e-Commerce, WordPress REST API, Yoast SEO (aka WordPress SEO), Yotpo Social Reviews for WooCommerce, along with service APIs like Bitly, Google URL Shortener, Gravatar, Ow.ly, Slideshare, TinyURL, Vimeo, Wistia, Your Own URL Shortener (YOURLS), and YouTube.</p>

 <blockquote>
 <p><strong>Don't need the included social sharing buttons?</strong> The <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin is a fork / child of NGFB &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the sharing buttons and their related features.</p>